joshfinley/joshfinley.github.io/_posts/2020-12-02-notes-on-polymorph-basics.md

 ;       - integrity-dependent decryption
 ;       - date-dependent decryption
 ;
 ;  While they're important, I'm going to avoid the latter four ;  techniques for the time being as I'm trying to focus on the ;  basics.
 ;
-;           i.
+;       ii.
 A Note on Generating Garbage
 ;
 ;  Garbage code generation is still code generation.
 At that, the ;  quality of the garbage matters [10].
 It is even suggested that ;  it is more worthwhile to use stronger and more complicated ;  encryption than to add junk code at all [10].
 Since generating ;  garbage does not seem reward the time investment at the moment, ;  I will revisit this later.
 ;
 ;           III.
-Pemutating the Decryptor
+Permuting the Decryptor
 ;
 ;  [11] Provides a notation and description for a decryption algor- ;  ithm very similar to the ones provided by [6].
 The following is ;  an adaptation of the described algorithm and the permutation ru- ;  les provided:
 ;
 ;   -----------------------------------------------------------------------
 ;     decrypt proc near